higuchi1040/caliptra_secureboot_sample/README.md

 These are sample codes for caliptra.
-Just coding by GitHub copilot and build check.
+Just coding by Github copilot.